Zero Trust: A Modern Approach To Cybersecurity

 Implementation is a gradual process.
-Work with existing security capabilities and migrate gradually to the Zero Trust model.
+Work with existing security capabilities and migrate gradually to the model.

-Zero Trust is built upon your existing architecture and does not require you to rip and replace existing technology.
-There are no Zero Trust products.
+It is built upon your existing architecture and does not require you to rip and replace existing technology.
+There are no products specific to the model.

 - Identify the protect surface

 - Map the transaction flows